WHY INTEGRATE TREES IN AGRICULTURE?

 4. Enhancing landscapes

-PRODUCING FOOD AND MATERIALS
+1. PRODUCING FOOD

 The most obvious benefit that we receive from trees is everything they produce :